My name is George Lewis McDowell Jr. I stand for election to the Town Council in the 2019 race.

 I've worked, at various times in my life, as a surveyor; laborer; labor contractor; blackjack, craps, roulette and baccarat dealer and casino executive in Las Vegas downtown and Strip casinos; editor; publisher; steelworker; civilian commercial fixed-wing and helicopter pilot; radio commentator; shrimp fisherman; and as a part-time golf-course marshal, starter, and pro-shop clerk.

 In addition to primary aviation duties in the Army, I have served as a pistol and assault-rifle instructor, and taught infantry soldiers to use the T.O.W. missile launcher [what was – 45 years ago – the modern version of the venerable Bazooka].
 I also had a minor role in developing the Army's course of instruction in using instrument-flight navigation in low-visibility weather in field operations without radar and air traffic control.
+During my two tours on the DMZ in Korea, I was one of three pilots authorized by the Pentagon to carry nuclear weapons in single-engine aircraft.

 I've been licensed to practice law since 1986 in the state of Maryland, in United States District Courts, and in the United States Court of Appeals for the Fourth Circuit [which includes the Eastern, Middle, and Western Districts of North Carolina], and the United States Supreme Court.
 Please see my full résumé here.